Treuhandanstalt: Successors

 The BvS ceased operations at the end of 2000, but it remains legally in existence; its remaining tasks are all delegated to other bodies.
 TLG and BVVG remain the largest real estate owners in the new federal states.
 In 2000, TLG was reoriented from focussing on privatisation of its assets to "active portfolio management" with a view to making profits for the German federal government.
 By 2007, having sold 45,000 properties in six years and reinvested 1.5 billion euros, it was still managing 1500 properties worth 1.4 billion euros.
 The planned privatisation of TLG itself was put on hold in July 2008 because of adverse economic conditions.
-In January 2020, TLG Immobilien was acquired by the Luxembourg-domiciled property company Aroundtown SA.
+In January 2020, TLG Immobilien was acquired by the Luxembourg-domiciled property company Aroundtown.

 In July 2008, the BVVG announced total privatization receipts of 3.5 billion euros since its establishment in 1992, which it had gained through the sale of around 525,000 hectare of agricultural land, with a similar amount of forest land and a small amount of other land.
 Total land sales amounted to around half the area of the state of Saxony-Anhalt.
 At the end of 2007, it still owned over 500,000 hectare of agricultural land and just under 100,000 hectare of forest land.